froboy/yusaopeny_docs/content/en/docs/user-documentation/taxonomy/_index.md

 ### Blog/News Category
 These taxonomies tag blog/news posts.
 Categories display in the sidebar and as filters in your [Blog Post Listing](https://community.openymca.org/t/blog-posts-listing-paragraphs-open-y-user-docs/705/2) and [News Posts Listing](https://community.openymca.org/t/news-posts-listing-paragraphs-open-y-user-docs/721) paragraphs, respectively.

-### Media Folders (Y USA Open Y 2.4 and later)
+### Media Folders (YMCA Website Services 2.4 and later)
 Creates folders for your images in the media browser.

 [View Media Folders tutorial ⇒](https://youtu.be/gcaBlhyPZEY)

 ### Media Tags
-Creates tags for filtering images (Y USA Open Y 2.3.3 and earlier), Documents and Videos in the media browser.
+Creates tags for filtering images (YMCA Website Services 2.3.3 and earlier), Documents and Videos in the media browser.

 https://community.openymca.org/t/video-tutorials-for-images-and-documents/738